cgeisenberger/crystalmeth/README.md

 ### Primer on DNA Methylation Data

-Crystalmeth is designed to work with array-based methylation data.
-Obtainng raw data by measuring fluorescence on the physical slides in Illumina scanners produces **two output files**.
-These start with the same sample ID (referred to as **basename** hereafter) and end with either `_Red.idat` or `_Grn.idat`.
+`Crystalmeth` is designed to work with array-based methylation data.
+Raw data is obtained by measuring fluorescence for **two different dyes** on the physical slides in Illumina scanners.
+Raw data therefore consists of two matched files which end with either `_Red.idat` or `_Grn.idat`.
+The preceding characters correspond to the sample ID, which is also referred to as **basename** (example: *201533570046_R01C01_Grn.idat*).

-In addition to the biological signal, multiple technical sources can add noise to the measurements.
-After loading the raw data, **normalization** can mitigate some of these effects.
-After normalizing, data can be extracted.
-While methylation is a binary state on the single-CpG level, methylation arrays measure the average across all different cell populations present in the (bulk) input material.
-This average is referred to as **beta value** and ranges between 0 and 1, representing unmethylated and fully methylated loci, respectively.
+In addition to the biological signal, multiple technical sources can add noise to the measurements. **Normalization** can mitigate some of these effects.
+For a given cytosine base, methylation is usually expressed as a percentage.
+This measure is also referred to as **beta value**.
+While DNA methylation is binary state on the single-nucleotide level, arrays measure the average across all different cell populations present in the (bulk) input material.
+Beta values can therefore take any value between 0 and 1 (however, samples show a clear bimodal distribution with most probes being either or fully methylated or unmethylated).

 Since the details around the analysis of array-based DNA methylation data is beyond the scope of this vignette, we would like to point readers towards the [minfi R package](https://bioconductor.org/packages/release/bioc/html/minfi.html) developed by [Kasper Daniel Hansen](http://www.hansenlab.org).
 It provides more information about the fundamentals of DNA methylation data analysis and is also used as the backbone for sample preprocessing in this software package.